Best Vacuum Cleaner Australia: Top-Rated Buying Guide 2020

 Bosch ALS 25

 By a large margin, this is the top garden vacuum we tested, particularly when you consider the excellent build quality.
-Although it is not lightweight by any stretch, the functionality of this garden vacuum is superb.
 Besides vacuuming, this garden vacuum will also shred and blow leaves in your backyard.
 By generating wind speeds of 300 km/hour, it is safe to say that you will blow your garden away!

 Black+Decker has long made a reliable name for itself when it comes to workshop tools or garden equipment.
-The vacuum is relatively lightweight for a garden vacuum at just over 3 kilos.
 While the 2,500-watt motor isn’t too quiet, we reckon 310 km/hour of wind speed makes up for it!
 A decent 40-litre dust bag will also be a big bonus for long cleaning bouts.

 The key considerations when purchasing a Carpet Sweeper are: